Skip to content

 Is 50/30/20 realistic in high-cost cities?

 Often not.
 In cities where housing alone takes 40-50% of take-home, the classical split breaks.
-Adjust to 60/20/20 or 70/15/15 as a realistic ceiling while working toward the target.
+Some use 60/20/20 or 70/15/15 as a more realistic ceiling while working toward the target.
 The framework still helps as a direction; the exact percentages bend with circumstance.

 Should retirement contributions count in the savings bucket?

 Yes.
 Pre-tax retirement contributions reduce your take-home income (so they are already excluded from the income figure).
-Post-tax contributions to a Roth or taxable investment account belong in the 20% savings bucket — they are saving for the same goal.
+Post-tax contributions to a retirement account or taxable investment account belong in the 20% savings bucket — they are saving for the same goal.

 What goes in needs vs wants?